MarkDing/IoT-Project-Development-in-VS-Code/README.md

 Press **WIN+Pause** key to open System setup.
 Click on the "Advance system settings", and then "Environment Variables".

-### 2.1.
-Adding new variable "ARM_GNU_DIR"
+**Adding new variable "ARM_GNU_DIR"**

 In User variableThis variable is your Simplicity Studio GNU arm tool chain directory.
 In default, it is "C:/SiliconLabs/SimplicityStudio/v4/developer/toolchains/gnu_arm/7.2_2017q4".
 This variable will be used in makefile.
 So be careful to use slash "/" instead of back slash "\\".
-Checking the snapshot on section 2.2.

-### 2.2.
-Adding msys 1.0 directory
+**Adding msys path**

 The Simplicity Studio contains a msys 1.0 which can be used to build the project.
 It is recommended to use this one, the msys2.0 from official website doesn't work well under Git bash terminal,  it converts several "spaces" into "return" on list of source code which eventually cause the build fail.

 Add **C:\SiliconLabs\SimplicityStudio\v4\support\common\build\msys\1.0\bin** on top of path.